LollipopGB/EA_TechnicalTest_DanielGarcia/README.md

-# EA_TechnicalTest_DanielGarcia
-Task 1 and 2 for the technical test in selection process of EA.

 The reasoning and decision making of the process is explained through the notebooks.
 The sequence to read them is the following:

 ## Exploratory Analysis